Homburg Railway: Connecting curves

 On 1 September 1905, a link was opened at the request of Emperor Wilhelm II through the Frankfurt vineyards (Rebstockgelände), initially only for freight and special trains.
-It branched off the Homburg line south of Rödelheim towards Höchst and was used from 1908 by passenger trains on the Bad Nauheim–Wiesbaden line (Bäderbahn, Spa Railway) between the spa (German: Bad) towns of Wiesbaden, Bad Homburg and Bad Nauheim.
-A link between this line and Frankfurt Hauptbahnhof was opened on 15 March 1927 and is still used by trains connecting to the Taunusbahn to the north of Bad Homburg.
+It branched off the Homburg line south of Rödelheim along a new connection to the Taunus Railway towards Wiesbaden via Höchst.
+It was used from 1908 by passenger trains on the Bad Nauheim–Wiesbaden line (Bäderbahn, i. e.
+Spa Railway) between the spa (German: Bad) towns of Wiesbaden, Bad Homburg and Bad Nauheim.
+A further link between this line and Frankfurt Hauptbahnhof was opened on 15 March 1927 and is still used by trains connecting to the Taunusbahn to the north of Bad Homburg.
 The curve from Homburg to Höchst was demolished in 1963 during motorway construction.
+Still, along the former railway line through the Niedwald forest, a path is named Kaiserbahnweg (i. e.
+"Emperor's rail path").

 After 1945

 After repairs to war damage the line recovered its importance for handling commuter traffic to Frankfurt.
 On 23 May 1954 a regular interval half-hourly timetable was introduced, initially hauled by class 78 steam locomotives and class V 80 and later V 100 diesel locomotives.
 The extension to Friedberg was downgraded to a single-track branch line due to war damage and a loss of profitability.

 Following the completion of electrification on 26 September 1970 services were usually operated by trains hauled by class 141 electric locomotives.
 From 25 September 1977 S-Bahn services were operated by electric multiple units of class 420 terminating in Friedrichsdorf.
 Since 2003 the newer class 423 trains have operated on the line.